-The Sponsor purchased 11,100,000 private placement warrants at a price of \$1.00 per private placement warrant for an aggregate purchase price of \$11,100,000 in a private placement that occurred prior to the IPO.
-The private placement warrants (including the common stock issuable upon exercise of the private placement warrants) will not be transferable, assignable or salable until 30 days after the completion of the Business Combination (subject to limited exceptions to our officers and directors and other persons or entities affiliated with the Sponsor) and they will not be redeemable by the Company so long as they are held by the Sponsor or its permitted transferees.
-The Sponsor, or its permitted transferees, has the option to exercise the private placement warrants on a cashless basis.
+CFLL Sponsor purchased 11,100,000 private placement warrants at a price of \$1.00 per private placement warrant for an aggregate purchase price of \$11,100,000 in a private placement that occurred prior to the IPO.
+The private placement warrants are not redeemable by the Company so long as they are held by CFLL Sponsor or its permitted transferees.
+CFLL Sponsor, or its permitted transferees, has the option to exercise the private placement warrants on a cashless basis.
 Except as described below, the private placement warrants have terms and provisions that are identical to those of the public warrants, including as to exercise price, exercisability and exercise period.
-If the private placement warrants are held by holders other than the Sponsor or its permitted transferees, the private placement warrants will be redeemable by the Company and exercisable by the holders on the same basis as the public warrants.
+If the private placement warrants are held by holders other than CFLL Sponsor or its permitted transferees, the private placement warrants will be redeemable by the Company and exercisable by the holders on the same basis as the public warrants.